Can Passengers Be Charged when a Driver Is Pulled Over for DUI?

 In specific scenarios, a drunk passenger who touches the wheel while the car is in motion is considered to have “driven a car while under the influence.”
 Therefore, if a drunk passenger grabs a steering wheel and causes an accident, he or she is likely to be charged with DUI or DWAI depending on the amount of alcohol in their system when the police take a report.
 Therefore, a passenger can be charged with a DUI, but the circumstances are particularly specific.

-If you or a loved one have been charged with a DUI, DWAI, or underage drinking, Attorney Kevin Cahill can help.
-Call (720) 548-2990 for a free consultation concerning your case.
+If you or a loved one have been charged with a DUI, DWAI, or underage drinking, Denver DUI defense lawyer Kevin Cahill can provide expert assistance.
+Call (720) 445-9887 for a free consultation concerning your case.